About, Contact, Policies

 Here at Space-Biff!, I pride myself on manufacturing high-quality and impartial reviews.
 In order to do this, I often cooperate with game designers and publishers to obtain review copies.
 Unsurprisingly, this raises the occasional eyebrow.
 Thus, to alleviate any concern about my ethical practices, here are my site policies:

 - I do accept review copies.
 If I had to guess, I’d say that around 75% of the games covered on Space-Biff! are provided by designers or publishers.
+This is indicated in the appropriate review.

 - I am not a copywriter.
 Please refrain from asking me to highlight your upcoming game without also asking if I’d like a review copy.